Our first Wisdom of the Whole International Coaching Conference

 The Art and Science of Coaching:

 September 9th and 10th, 2017

-You will be immersed in the experiential techniques that help people explore their world from different perspectives in order to quickly find and move into new, long-lasting solutions.
-Come home to this model of wholeness you can use for coaching and also simply being with the others in your life.
+We were immersed in the experiential techniques that help people explore their world from different perspectives in order to quickly find and move into new, long-lasting solutions.
+This is a model of wholeness you can use for coaching and also simply being with the others in your life.
 We believe it can change the world through its ability to disarm, invite new insight, and create a profound and lasting shift.

 Schedule of Activities

 Click here to see The Art and Science of Coaching Schedule of Activities.

 Beck Ballentine is a physician, educator, and philosopher.
 She did her undergraduate work at St. John’s College, where she studied the Great Books, her master’s in education at the Jesuit University of Scranton, and her MD at the Latin American School of Medicine in Havana, Cuba.
 She completed a Master’s degree at the California Institute of Integral Studies in philosophy, cosmology, and consciousness, and is now an Internal Medicine resident at Wyckoff Hospital in Brooklyn, New York.

 Galen Ballentine graduated from College of the Atlantic with a B.A. in Human Ecology with a focus on anthropology and agricultural development.
 He traveled widely in Latin America as part of his learning.
 He developed The Anthill Farm, a small-scale organic vegetable farm in northeastern Pennsylvania.
 Galen completed a two-year apprenticeship in natural building at Earthaven Ecovillage, NC.
 He is currently studying medicine at Drexel College of Medicine, Philadelphia, PA where he is focused on psychedelic medicine, non-ordinary states of consciousness, and medical sociology.